Harrisburg DUI Attorney

 DUIs in Harrisburg

 Data from the Pennsylvania State Police provides a grim reality check for Harrisburg.
 In 2019, officers in Troop H made 2,442 DUI arrests and responded to 457 DUI crashes, putting Harrisburg at the top for DUI arrests.
-As the rest of the state saw a reduction in crashes and arrests in 2020, Harrisburg had even more than the year before.
+As the rest of the state saw fewer crashes and arrests in 2020, Harrisburg had even more than the year before.
 In 2020, Troop H responded to 487 DUI crashes.

 If you were arrested for DUI in Harrisburg or elsewhere in the state, it’s important to remember that being arrested doesn’t necessarily mean you are guilty.
 Until you are convicted of DUI, you have the right to an attorney who can work toward having your charges dropped or reduced.